-Rose Hills Summer Scholarships 2025
+Rose Hills Summer Scholarships 2026

-Applying To Rose Hills
+Applying To Rose Hills Summer Scholarships

-The application portal for Rose Hills Summer Scholarships will go live in February.
-Please note that the application for Rose Hills Summer Scholarships for 2025 has been abbreviated from past years and differs in scope from the full research proposal required by SURF L&S and Haas Scholars Program.
+The application for Rose Hills Summer Scholarships for 2025 and later has been abbreviated from past years and differs in scope from the full research proposal required by SURF L&S and Haas Scholars Program.

 Application Worksheet

-Faculty Recommendations
+Faculty Mentors

 - Applicants are responsible for supplying the email address of a faculty mentor who has agreed to supervise their proposed research project.

-- Faculty must be either a UC Berkeley, UCSF, CHORI, or LBNL faculty member or lab scientist with the status of Principal Investigator on an established sponsored project.
+- Faculty must be either a UC Berkeley, UCSF, CHORI, SSL, or LBNL faculty member or lab scientist with the status of Principal Investigator on an established sponsored project.

 Previously Successful Research Proposals